jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 Translational rigidity can be expressed as the points X and Y always having the same displacement from each other.
 Or, when one point is moved, the rest also move by the same delta.
 This is a problem of **preserving the relationship over time**, which was a significant area of \OROM{}/SVG.

-## Maintaining Relationships Over Time
+## Maintaining Relationships over Time
 The model of state-mutation present in most imperative languages is what I call "dumb" state.
 The language provides an affordance to change any part of the state to a new value, but nothing else.

 What more could there be?
 Well, in *every* software system there are certain rules, or "invariants" of **internal consistency**, such as "translational rigidity" above.
 Often, changes to any part of the system are permissible, but only if connected or dependent parts of the state change in response.